-DOING BUSINESS WITH WASHINGTON COUNTY - A SUPPLIER'S GUIDE
+2020 GUIDE TO DOING BUSINESS WITH WASHINGTON COUNTY

-This information is intended to help you, the supplier, take advantage of opportunities available with Washington County.
+This information is intended to help businesses take advantage of opportunities available with Washington County.

 Washington County government is one of the area's largest purchasers of goods and services.
 Most of these purchases are made by the individual Departments and Divisions within the County.

-Suppliers are welcome to visit the Purchasing office Monday through Friday 8:30 AM to 4:30 PM.
-However, if you would like to speak with a buyer we ask that you call in advance for an appointment.
+You are welcome to visit the Purchasing office Monday through Friday 8:30 AM to 4:30 PM.
+However, if you would like to speak with a Buyer we ask that you call in advance for an appointment.
 The Purchasing Division office is located on the second floor of the Public Service Building, 155 N First Avenue, Suite 270, Hillsboro, Oregon.

 - Telephone at 503 846-8737